aimldl/certificates/professional-machine-learning-engineer/4-tensorflow-on-google-cloud/labs/README.md

 2. Open the .`ipynb file` for each lab, e.g. `3_keras_sequential_api.ipynb`
 3. The solution is available at [training-data-analyst > courses > machine_learning > deepdive2 > **introduction_to_tensorflow > solutions**](https://github.com/GoogleCloudPlatform/training-data-analyst/tree/master/courses/machine_learning/deepdive2/introduction_to_tensorflow/solutions)

+## To-do

+Not all the work for the labs is stored here.
+I may redo the missing labs and stored them here for completeness.